 Did you know that we tried to trademark "Laser Skirmish" way back in 2002?

 You also need to consider if you plan to register as a company or simply start as a sole trader.
 There are a myriad of options - LLC, C-Corp, an S-Corp, or even a 501(c)!
 [But that’s a blog for another day!]

 As a business owner, you need to be comfortable with your final choice.
 After all, you will need to live with the name for a long time.
 It will be on your business cards, in your web domain name, and you will need to use that name when you answer the phone or chat.
 Take a bit of time to consider your options.
 Choose a name that you are comfortable with.

 Be aware of local terms.
-For example, in the USA referred to as "Laser Tag".
-In Australia, it is often referred to as "Laser Skirmish".
-And in the UK and Europe the term "Laser Games" is often used.
+For example, in the USA the game is referred to as "Laser Tag" or "Lazer Tag".
+But in Australia, it is often referred to as "Laser Skirmish".
+In the UK and Europe the term "Laser Games" is often used.

 To sum up, choosing a business name is not easy.